ogreowl/chess-analysis/README.md

 # Chess Game Analysis

 A comprehensive analysis of chess game patterns across different skill levels, comparing online games from Lichess.org with grandmaster matches and AI games.
+The main file is ms3.ipynb.

 ## Project Overview